igorganch/Angular-Cashier-App/README.md

 # Angular Ionic Cashier Mobile App
 This an Angular Ionic mobile app that acts as a cash register which manages restocking, purchases, and purchase histories.
-This mobile app is devloped using Angular and Ionic and uses concepts of object oriented programming.
+This mobile app is developed using Angular and Ionic and uses concepts of object oriented programming.
 # How to start
 1. Download the git repository to your desktop
 2. Open with Visual Studio Code and navigate to the root folder using the terminal